For aspiring dance professionals ages 14 -18.

 Our acclaimed faculty focuses on individualized instruction for each student, drawing from extensive professional performing careers and solid pedagogical backgrounds in their respective schools of training.
 Their expertise paired with the MCB School syllabus creates a rigorous, comprehensive training program that develops a strong classical technique, refinement and musicality.

-Company artistic staff, including Ballet Masters and Artistic Director Lourdes Lopez, will periodically teach the Pre-Professional Division students in order to share their knowledge and expertise, observe their progress, and consider them for Apprentice positions with the Company.
+Company artistic staff, including Rehearsal Director and Artistic Director Lourdes Lopez, will periodically teach the Pre-Professional Division students in order to share their knowledge and expertise, observe their progress, and consider them for Apprentice positions with the Company.
 Principal Company members also teach students on occasion.

 Find out more about the MCB School Faculty.